 As the electronic invoice in ZUGFeRD invoice format contains both the invoice data (XML data) and the invoice image (PDF/A-3), both the data and the image can - in themselves - constitute an invoice entitling the customer to input tax deduction in accordance with Section 14 (4) UStG (German VAT Act).
 Since both the PDF and the embedded XML should be identical in terms of content, i.e. it should be nothing more than multiple copies of the same invoice (embedded in a PDF as a transport format), the recipient's verification process for an incoming invoice is decisive in determining whether the invoice image (PDF file) or the structured invoice data (XML file) is regarded as the legally binding document.

-This regulation will change with the introduction of the Growth Opportunities Act: In the event of discrepancies between the structured data and the invoice image, the structured data record (XML file) will in future be deemed to take precedence.
-This ensures that machine-readable data is given priority in terms of standardization and automation.
-Nevertheless, the correct reconciliation between image and data remains central in order to avoid potential errors and ensure smooth processes.
+This will change with the introduction of the Growth Opportunities Act: In the event of discrepancies between the structured data and the invoice image, the structured data record (XML file) will take precedence.
+This ensures that machine-readable data is given priority in terms of standardisation and automation.
+However, the correct matching of image and data remains central to avoiding potential errors and ensuring smooth processes.

 Further details regarding this can be found in the "Comments on the VAT assessment of the data format for electronic invoices 'ZUGFeRD'" document as published by the FeRD.